All Episodes

 Now, it's not necessarily the way that these things work, an increase in the number of people that are ill.

-It could be that the things that make this emotionally worse, and this is what we're talking about is release emotions.
+It could be that the things that make this emotionally worse, and this is what we're talking about, is release emotions.

-Okay, so this is release emotions, and the value of the release emotions is rising, which basically means you're screaming louder, kind of thing.
+And the value of the release emotions is rising, which basically means you're screaming louder kind of thing.

-So the release emotions are rising, but that's a in this case that's a net negative effect because the release emotions relative to this event are below our median line.
+So the release emotions are rising, but that's a, in this case, that's a net negative effect because the release emotions relative to this event are below our median line.

-And so boy, this gets complicated.
+And so, oh boy, this gets complicated, all right?

-So let's just pick that it's going to be the 2020th onward, and it's probably closer to the very end of June, 29th, 30th of June, something like that, is where we'll really start seeing the language pick up because of the gaps, the separations within these subsets as we go forward.
+So basically, as we go forward from the solstice, all right, so let's just pick that it's going to be the 2020th onward, and it's probably closer to the very end of June, 29th, 30th of June, something like that, is where we'll really start seeing the language pick up because of the gaps, the separations within these subsets as we go forward.

 In any event, though, so from there till the end of the year, it's going to get real rough.